MarkoSokser/Inform7-Jigsaw-game/story.md

 Marcus-jaw-choice-made is a truth state that varies.
 Marcus-jaw-choice-made is false.
 Marcus-jaw-playing is a truth state that varies.
 Marcus-jaw-playing is false.
 Marcus-jaw-question is a number that varies.
 Marcus-jaw-question is 0.
+Gas-released is a truth state that varies.
+Gas-released is false.
+Gas-death-turns is a number that varies.
+Gas-death-turns is 0.
+Marcus-death-sequence is a truth state that varies.
+Marcus-death-sequence is false.
+Marcus-death-turn is a number that varies.
+Marcus-death-turn is 0.